opencosmos/qb01-beacon-decoder/README.md

 If your TNC insists on deframing the AX.25 itself, it will probably read the CSP header and the time field as a "via" callsign, so alter the decoder appropriately to handle the lack of the "time" field.

-Specify environment variable "CSV" in order to export beacons as machine-readable CSV format instead of the human-readable default format.
+Specify environment variable "csv" in order to export beacons as machine-readable CSV format instead of the human-readable default format.
 	Be sure to redirect stderr away if using CSV output, so warnings/errors don't pollute your CSV file.

 When supplying beacon data to Open Cosmos, please indicate the time (and ideally, also location) of the reception!